GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 From what I've seen I see two possibilities where I can help the Emamanuel baptist church:

+---

-1. I can help by cleaning up the site by removing dead links and keeping data consistent across the site.
-This requires just managing the wordpress site and keeping data up to date.
-Also cleaning up pastor's blog.
-Also adding google analytics to see how the congregation uses the site to see which pages are useful and which pages need help.
+Option 1: I can clean up your existing wordpress site which involves:

+- removing dead links
+- This requires just managing the wordpress content and keeping it up to date.
+- Also cleaning up pastor's blog.
+- Also adding google analytics to see how the congregation uses the site to see which pages are useful and which pages need help.

 With this option I can do work on the the current architecture but it will be more work (if even possible) to change interactions on the site.

+---

-2. A full redo of the website.
-This will give you and your designer the ability to redo the site in their image.
-I am able to reconstruct the site from scratch.
-I will still give you a panel to upload content via wordpress or netlify.
-I will help with any issues with user flow and organization of data.
+Option 2: I can redo of the website.

+- With this option, I will work with your designer redo the site in your image.
+- I will still give you a panel to upload content via wordpress or netlify.
+- I will help with any issues with user flow and organization of data.

 ---